isaackogan/TikTokLive/README.md

 ![](https://github.com/isaackogan/TikTokLive/raw/master/.github/RESOURCES/printer.gif)

 To show you just how advanced the library is, here we can print a profile picture, play a sound, and do text-to-speech... in just 5 lines of code.
-You will not find anything higher level than this out there.
 This is insane.

 ```py
 @client.on("comment")